Placeholder-Software/Dissonance/docs/Platforms/Oculus OVR.md

 ![OVR Local Avatar](../images/OVR Local Avatar.png "OVR Local Avatar")

-1. Locate the `LocalAvatar` gameobject
+1. Locate the `LocalAvatar` GameObject
 2. Unchecked `Can Own Microphone` in the inspector for the `Ovr Avatar` component